gocd/docs.go.cd/content/configuration/configuration_reference.md

 ## &lt;purgeUptoDiskSpace&gt; {#purgeUptoDiskSpace}

-The `<purgeUptoDiskSpace>` element is used to defined the limit of available disk space.GoCD will stop purging artifacts,when the available disk space reaches the specified limit.
+The `<purgeUptoDiskSpace>` element is used to define the limit of available disk space.
+GoCD will stop purging artifacts, when the available disk space reaches the specified limit.

 **Notes**